ut/PRNSTN/README.md

 ```bash
   $ bundle install
 ```
-Create a Twitter applicatoion via https://apps.twitter.com/ and export the following credentials into your local environment:
+Create a Twitter application via https://apps.twitter.com/ and export the following credentials into your local environment:

 ```bash
   $ export CONSUMER_KEY="..."